maxsnew/grammars-and-semantic-actions/README.md

 ## Caveats

 ### Combinators
-As we discussed earlier, the parse tranformers built in this implementation must be written in a combinatory style.
+As we discussed earlier, the parse transformers built in this implementation must be written in a combinatory style.

 The combinatory style has the benefit of easily embedding terms in Agda that intrinsically respect the grammatical content of the underlying strings.
 That is, every parser written in the embedded language of this implementation is sound by construction.